Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves hourly usage data by product family, with concrete example queries like 'how many infra hosts this month'.
-It distinguishes itself from sibling get-* tools by focusing on aggregated usage data.
+The description clearly states the tool retrieves hourly usage data by product family, with concrete examples like 'how many infra hosts this month' and 'APM usage trends'.
+It effectively distinguishes from siblings by specifying the scope and return value.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.